Spring pet advice from the Dick Vet

 Some sweets, chewing gum, medicine and even peanut butter contain an artificial sweetener called xylitol, which is very harmful to dogs, even in small amounts.
 If your dog eats any sweets, and shows signs of vomiting, lethargy, lack of coordination or seizures, contact your vet immediately.

-Shiny foil and plastic eggs can be chewed and swallowed by pets and can cause an obstruction that may result in emergency surgery.
+Shiny foil and plastic eggs can be chewed and swallowed by pets and can cause a gastro-intestinal obstruction that may require emergency surgery.
 Symptoms of digestive obstruction can include persistent vomiting, bloating, not passing faeces, weight loss – especially sudden – being lethargic and withdrawn, and dehydration.
+Call your vet if your pet shows any of these symptoms.

 Visitor overload

-Lots of people like to visit friends and loved ones over Easter, however some pets can be unsettled by lots of guests visiting their home.
+Lots of people like to spend time with loved ones over Easter, however some pets can be unsettled by guests visiting their home.
 Providing a safe quiet place for them to retreat to, for example an undisturbed bed in a quiet corner or another room, will help keep them calm and relaxed.

 We hope that you and your pets enjoy the spring months and longer sunnier days ahead.